Translate This Page

 1-Achieving policy making.
 Learning languages and

-culture creates understanding, friendship and cooperation
+culture creates understanding, friendship and

-among peoples and countries all over the world.
+cooperation among peoples and countries all over

 2-Developing language Listening and speaking skills to